liran-funaro/nex/README.md

 ```

 We could avoid defining a struct by using globals instead, but even then we
-need a throwaway definition of yySymType.
+need a throwaway definition of `yySymType`.

-The yy prefix can be modified by adding `-y` option.
+The `yy` prefix can be modified by adding `-y` option.
 When using yacc, it must use the same prefix:

 ```shell
 $ nex -p YY lc.nex && go tool yacc -p YY && go run lc.nn.go y.go